Have you thought about how you can create a great shadow badminton footwork session

 - Is it a practice to be used?

 - How effective is it for technical improvements?

 - What durations should be used?

 - Do longer shadow sessions produce better movement skills?

 - Are there any hidden dangers?

-I think a massive point to add is the intention of movement.
+I think an important point to add is the intention of movement

 So what does this mean in practice – most important, we should be not be teaching the way to move eg the exact footwork patterns, instead, a focus should be on the start of the movement and hitting of strokes whilst allowing players to self-organise in between the start and the hit eg chasse, run, cross behind.